jkerhin/rocket-science/DEVLOG.md

 May be an interesting test to pick a "target date/time" in the middle of a set of TLEs, and see how the position changes over time.
 I.e. if 20 days of TLEs, pick midnight on Day 10 TLE and then calculate how far away the Day 0 / Day 20 interpolated positions are

+## The Skyfield API is wonderful

+Honestly, this is one of the most intuitive and pleasant Python frameworks that I've used in a long while, which is especially impressive given how complicated the subject matter is (it's literally rocket science!).
+My hats off to Brandon Rhodes!